Safe Bones for Dogs: What Bones Are Best?

 However, the right sized bones can save Fido a lot of dental trouble and save you tons of money.
 I recommend feeding lamb or goat bones twice a week.
 The abrasive action of these hard but not too thick bones are perfect for keeping your dog's teeth shiny without the risk of dental fractures.

 In my opinion, feeding dogs chicken bones is safe if they are raw.
-Dogs have very strong stomach acids and bones dissolve to smaller pieces before they move into the intestines.
+Dogs have very strong stomach acids and bones dissolve into smaller pieces before they move into the intestines.
 The same applies to seemingly sharper bone fragments.
-Dogs have evolved very strong stomach and intestinal walls and the fear of intestinal perforation is just another myth invented by pet food companies.
+Dogs have evolved very strong stomach and intestinal walls, and the fear of intestinal perforation is just another myth invented by pet food companies.

-I do not make or sell pet food and have no reason to recommend bones other than for your dog’s health benefits.
+I do not make or sell pet food and have no reason to recommend bones other than for your dog's health and wellbeing.

 Bone meal is not a good idea!